-- 6. Solihull MBC Council and CCDC have been active members of the GBSLEP HMA Technical Officers Group since it was created and have contributed to all discussions relating to the delivery of unmet housing need with the HMA - 7.
-This engagement has been ongoing and effective in so far as it has resulted in unmet housing need (to 2031) within the HMA being reduced from 37,5721 dwellings in 2015 to 2,5972 dwellings as at 2019. - 8.
+- 7. Solihull MBC Council and LDC have been active members of the GBSLEP HMA Technical Officers Group since it was created and have contributed to all discussions relating to the delivery of unmet housing need with the HMA - 8.
+This engagement has been ongoing and effective in so far as it has resulted in unmet housing need (to 2031) within the HMA being reduced from 37,5721 dwellings in 2015 to 2,5972 dwellings as at 2019. - 9.
 The 2,597 shortfall noted above represents the position using land supply as at 1st April 2019, and as such does not yet include contributions towards the shortfall from authorities that have published plans or emerging plans since then.
 This includes both Lichfield and South Staffordshire.
-These authorities have plans that are seeking to make contributions to the HMA of 4,500 (2018-40) and up to 4,000 (2018-38) respectively3.
-Less than a third of this provision would need to be made by 2031 to see the overall HMA shortfall to 2031 having been dealt with. - 9.
+The 2020 HMA Position Statement no. 3 notes that these authorities have plans that are seeking to make contributions to the HMA of 4,500 (2018-40) and up to 4,000 (2018-38) respectively3.
+Less than a third of this provision would need to be made by 2031 to see the overall HMA shortfall as originally identified by the Strategic Growth Study to 2031 been dealt with. - 10.
+Notwithstanding the Position Statement, LDC have indicated that the Regulation 19 draft of their plan has been approved by their cabinet on 9th February 2021 and will be published for representations in spring / summer 2021.
+This currently unpublished draft identifies a provision of 2,665 towards the unmet needs of the HMA between 2018 and 2040, with the remainder of the 4500 referenced within the Position Statement provided post 2040.
+The delivery of the supply towards the unmet need (2018-40) will be focused from 2027/28 to allow for plan adoption and a step change in supply having regard to the Black Country identifying need from 2027/28 in its urban capacity work to date.
+This means 820 could be available to 2031 (based on average annual supply figures). - 11.
 At this time, both parties recognise that SMBC have made a commitment to test accommodating 2,000 dwellings towards the unmet housing need for the HMA, but recognise that the final details of that contribution must be tested through a Local Plan process in accordance with national guidance.
 This is primarily associated with the need to release land from the Boroughs Green Belt to support any contributions it makes.
-This 2,000 contribution has been taken into account in arriving at the 2,597 shortfall (as at April 2019) noted above - 10.
-It is acknowledged that SMBC have published consultation material relating to its Local Plan review process at the following dates and stages: - Scope, Issues and Options November 2015 - Draft Local Plan November 2016 - Draft Local Plan Supplementary Consultation January 2019 - Draft Submission Plan October 2020 - 11.
-In each case CCDC have been consulted on these documents and have engaged as they felt appropriate at the time.
-CCDC did not make any representions on publication of the Draft Submission Plan. - 12.
-It is acknowledged that both SMBC and CCDC were active partners as part of the HMA wide commission undertaken by GL Hearn to produce the Strategic Growth Study. - 13.
-It is noted that in December 2019 BCC published an updated Local Development Scheme (LDS), which concluded that an early review [of the 2017 BDP] was not required.
-This stated that "the Local Planning Authority will start scoping out the work needed to undertake this in 2020 and set out a timetable for any BDP update, if necessary, in the next version of the LDS by January 2022."
-At this early stage Birmingham CC has not made any request to any LPA within the HMA to help with housing need beyond 2031, nor has it set out what any extent of shortfall beyond 2031 may be.
+This 2,000 contribution has been taken into account in arriving at the 2,597 shortfall (as at April 2019) noted above - 12.
+It is acknowledged that SMBC have published consultation material relating to its Local Plan review process at the following dates and stages: - Scope, Issues and Options November 2015 - Draft Local Plan November 2016 - Draft Local Plan Supplementary Consultation January 2019